 - Backers: 500 Accelerator, BCF Ventures, Panache Ventures, StreetEdge Capital, Y Combinator

-- Founded: Originally founded in 2015, Pivot debuted as SmartSpot — a 3D camera and virtual personal trainer sold to gyms.
+- Founded: Originally founded in 2015, Tempo previously went by Pivot and SmartSpot — a 3D camera and virtual personal trainer sold to gyms.

 VOLAVA | This Barcelona-based connected fitness company currently offers a Peloton-like smart bike with live and on-demand classes, as well as indicating plans to introduce a connected boxing product à la FightCamp.